KaiQiao1992/ETECRM/README.md

 # ETECRM
-end-to-end convolution regression model (ETECRM)
+end-to-end convolution regression model (ETECRM) for visual encoding based on fMRI data

 This code can reproduce the preprinted manuscript "Effective and efficient ROI-wise visual encoding using an end-to-end CNN regression model and selective optimization". https://arxiv.org/abs/1907.11885